jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/signalwithdrawalfrom.md

   Only a project's terminal can signal a withdrawal.

   @param _projectId The ID of the project that is being withdrawn from.
-  @param _amount The amount to withdraw.
+  @param _amount The amount being withdrawn.
 */
 function signalWithdrawlFrom(uint256 _projectId, uint256 _amount)
   external